-Task 3 (a) - Group work: Draft essay
+Block 3: Task A - Group work: Draft essay

-In task 3 (a), you will work with the other members of your group.
+In task A, you will work with the other members of your group.
 We therefore recommend that you book a room to work on the task.
 Together you will produce an essay presenting the article that you have all been assigned.
 The essay will synthesize a popular presentation and a critical, methodological evaluation of the article.
 The essay should be minimally 4000 words (2000 words for individual assignments).